mcanouil/awesome-quarto/README.md

 - [iconify](https://github.com/mcanouil/quarto-iconify) - This extension provides shortcodes to [Iconify](https://icon-sets.iconify.design/) icons library (*HTML-based format only*).
 - [twitter](https://github.com/sellorm/quarto-twitter-embed) - This extension provides shortcodes to embed tweets in HTM-based documents.
 - [social-share](https://github.com/schochastics/quarto-social-share) - This extension allows to add buttons to share HTM-based documents on various social media platforms.
-- [R for Social Scientists workshop](https://github.com/pittmethods/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.

 ## Templates